CoderModer79/Capstone_Project_1_Prediction_ValueofUsed_Vehicles/Project_Proposal.md

     e. .....

-3. Data :
+3. Data  Set:

     a.
-I would like to use the data from Kaggle Competitions.
-The data seems not raw.
-However, I have also seen an approach to the cleaning process.
-I will try to come up with new approaches to this.
+Link of Data from Kaggle :   https://www.kaggle.com/orgesleka/used-cars-database/data

     b.
+Data Set includes 19 features and 371528 data points/observations.

+    c.
+The data seems raw.
+Has too many missing values, outliers.
+Also includes nonsense/ wrong entries like 9999 as year of Registration.

+    d.
 This data includes the data points/observations from 2016.
-I will search for methods to scrape data for 2017.
+(I will search for methods to scrape data for 2017.)

+    e.
+Target Feature is 'price'.
+Since it is the price of an individual car, it is continuous.

 4. My   approach   to   solve  this   problem: **